 Her strategies for being the best came at the expense of her relationships with her co-workers.
 She schemed, finding ways to get involved in other people’s deals, only to look for ways to steal them away.
 She would then use fear by threatening to go to human resources, claiming foul play, for anyone who threatened her position at the top.

 Unbeknownst to her, the true intentions behind her actions were transparent to everyone.
 When potential hiring managers asked about what she was like to manage, I was upfront about her shortcomings (since I had my own reputation to uphold and didn’t want to lie to get her off my team, only to have her new manager find out about things I withheld).
 Ultimately, the brand she created of being a consistently top performing salesperson was tarnished by her “buts.”
 She did not have a strong personal brand.

 The lesson here is simple.
 While building your reputation, remember that the brand you create is not just based on the good things that you do.
 There is a whole other side to the coin.
 It is important to minimize the negative traits people attribute to us.
 Focus on building healthy relationships with bosses, peers and direct reports because you never know how their feedback and recommendations (either positive or negative) will affect your career in the future.

-Don’t give anyone a reason not to want to work with you; make sure the personal brand you build has no “buts.”
+Don’t give anyone a reason not to want to work with you; make sure the strong personal brand you build has no “buts.”